-- Now you should see the scene inside the Varjo VR-1 headset.
+- Now you should see the scene inside the Varjo headset.

 - When controllers are on, paired, and tracking, they should be visible in their correct positions.

 - The battery level status of a controller is shown in an icon on the controller surface.

 Controller Usage Example

 This example shows you how to use the VR controller for interacting with the environment (picking up and releasing objects).
 You can access the blueprint of the example under Content > VarjoContent > Blueprints.

 Double-click the BP_VR_Pawn blueprint class to preview the example of implementation.

 Headset Button Access Example

-The Application button in the Varjo VR-1 is meant for interacting with VR apps.
+The Application button on the Varjo headset is meant for interacting with VR apps.
 You can freely choose what this button does when using your application.

 This example shows how to record the presses from the Application button for your application.
 You can access the logic behind it by selecting Blueprints > Open Level Blueprint.

-This example will start the eye tracking calibration if it is enabled in the settings when pressing the Varjo VR-1 Application button.
+This example will start the eye tracking calibration if it is enabled in the settings when pressing the Varjo headset Application button.